-On a lower scale, Brooks \cite{brooks2018intelligence} highlights that in the early stages of AI research, intelligence was defined as tasks that highly educated scientists found challenging, such as chess, symbolic integration, proving mathematical theorems, and solving complex word algebra problems \cite{brooks2003flesh}.
-Tasks that young children effortlessly accomplished, like visually distinguishing between objects like a coffee cup and a chair, walking on two legs without losing balance, or navigating from their bedroom to the living room, were not initially regarded as activities requiring intelligence.
-Thus, he argues that a more informal notion of intelligence should be the sort of staff that humans do, pretty much all the time.
-Winston \cite{winston1984artificial} delineates the objectives of Artificial Intelligence as twofold: the development of practical intelligent systems and the comprehension of human intelligence, arguing in favor of a mutually beneficial enterprise.
-On the other hand, Legg and Hutter \cite{legg2007collection} argues that despite the diverse set of definitions, it might still be possible to construct a formal encompassing definition of intelligence (e.g. universal intelligence), which is believed to have strong connections to the theory of optimal learning agents \cite{hutter2005universal}.
-Optimal learning agents are artificial agents designed to learn and make decisions in a way that maximizes their performance or efficiency in achieving specific goals or tasks.
-These agents utilize various algorithms and strategies to improve their learning process and decision-making abilities over time through interaction and continuous feedback.
+Brooks highlights that in the early stages of AI research, intelligence was defined as tasks that highly educated scientists found challenging, such as \textit{chess}, proving mathematical theorems or solving complex problems \cite{brooks2018intelligence}.
+Tasks that young children effortlessly accomplished, like visually distinguishing between objects (e.g., a coffee cup) {or} walking on two legs without losing balance were not initially regarded as activities requiring intelligence. {It is argued} that intelligence should be regarded as the everyday activities humans constantly perform.
+Winston \cite{winston1984artificial} delineates the objectives of AI as twofold: The development of practical intelligent systems and the comprehension of human intelligence, arguing in favor of a mutually beneficial enterprise. {Legg and Hutter \cite{legg2007collection} suggest that, despite {the diversity}, a formal encompassing universal intelligence definition may be possible, closely linked to the theory of optimal learning agents \cite{hutter2005universal}.
+Such agents are designed to learn and act to maximize performance in achieving goals, employing algorithms that enhance learning and decision-making through interaction and feedback.}

-Studying the intelligence and its critical role in the evaluation of society is yet another challenge to face.
-Intelligence tests are typically used to provide summative scores for the assessment of academic and vocational success.
-However, it is argued that these tests could be limiting our understanding of intelligence.
-For example, the absence of precise and systematic scoring methods that leverage the multiple contributions of a response is one of the ways in which the current use of psychometric tests could be limiting our understanding of intelligence \cite{sigel1963intelligence}.
-This limitation is believed to be due to the ways we design and execute tests and handle the test outcomes later for analysis.